CU-ESIIL/pre-innovation-summit-training/docs/1_Collaboration_on_Cloud/github_lesson/github_lesson.md

 ### Step 5: Using the JupyterHub GitHub widget

-You can now navigate through the cloned repository, make changes, and use the GitHub widget to stage, commit, and push your changes back to the remote repository.
+You can now navigate through cloned repositories, make changes, and use the GitHub widget to stage, commit, and push your changes back to the remote repository.

 To create and manage branches, use the branch icon in the GitHub widget.